 Top Waterfront Hotels in Maine

 You’ve gotta love Maine!
-“The way life should be”… Vacationland… home of lobsters and lighthouses and long coastline (longer than California’s)!
-Maine has a certain magic, authentic and genuine from the people – Mainahs – to the pretty places – seaside villages and secluded harbors.
+“The way life should be”… Vacationland… home of lobsters and lighthouses and long coastline (longer than California’s).
+Maine has a certain magic, with authentic and genuine people – Mainahs – and pretty places – seaside villages and secluded harbors.
 Here are our favorite luxury places to stay in Maine…and by luxury we don’t mean “fancy” or “pricey” but unique, relaxed, hospitable, happy…

 York-Ogunquit